Monday, March 25, 2019

 A Christian Response To Animal Rights Activism

 Animal rights activists are well-known for their radical stances against us treating other creatures as our property, using them in scientific experimentation, and eating their flesh.
 It is maintained by people who uphold this position that we should not utilize animals for such purposes.
 Some who campaign for animal rights even believe that the critters they so defend should be granted the same rights as people, thereby eliminating the distinction between man and beast.
 The reasoning behind this position is that us using animals for our benefit results in their pain and suffering.
-However, modern-day animal rights activism is removed from a biblical foundation and a house of cards.
+However, modern-day animal rights activism is a house of cards.

-So, how are we supposed to treat animals?
+How are we supposed to treat animals?
 The answer to that question depends on the moral principles we hold.
 Ethics always begins with an objective standard.
 Mankind was created in the image and likeness of God (Genesis 1:26-27).
 This is why Scripture prescribes the death penalty for murder.
 But the eating of plants and animals has been permitted by God.
 We have been called to exercise good stewardship over His creation, which includes animals.
 Animals are not to be killed to the point of extinction or for our own enjoyment.
 Animals are not to be treated cruelly.
 Animals cannot have rights because they are unable to make free choices and act with moral accountability.

 Sunday, March 17, 2019